shanekhw/shanekhw.github.io/index.md

 #### 7 Aug 2021

-Shane's research work on diving Samara Autorotating Wing (dSAW) gets featured on _[Hackaday](https://hackaday.com)_ as article titled "Helicopter seed robot can also drop like a rock".
-Read [here](https://hackaday.com/2021/08/07/helicopter-seed-robot-can-also-drop-like-a-rock/)!
+Shane's research work on diving Samara Autorotating Wing (dSAW) gets featured on _[Hackaday](https://hackaday.com)_ as article titled [Helicopter seed robot can also drop like a rock](https://hackaday.com/2021/08/07/helicopter-seed-robot-can-also-drop-like-a-rock/).

 #### 13 Jul 2021